Damon Blalack / Founder and Director of The Red Dirt Film Festival:

 For more info about the films below click here IMDB

 Billy Yeager is a self-taught musician.
 He has written and recorded over 2600 musical compositions.
-In his early 20’s Yeager won several National Songwriting contests.
+In his early 20’s he won several National Songwriting contests.
 In 1983, he produced his first album, What’s It Gonna Take.
 Over 22 of South Florida’s top musicians, such as Dennis Noday, Rex White, Jay Drake, Allan Layton and Diane Sherrow, recorded on the album.

-On his second album Be My Valentine produced in 1985 he played every instrument.
+On his second album Be My Valentine, produced in 1985, Billy played every instrument.
 The album was recorded at Circle Sound Studios, which is the private recording studio of the Inner Circle Reggae Band.
 Yeager was the guitar player for the Grammy Award winning band from 1985-1986.
 “Touter” Harvey and Ian Lewis both were involved in the engineering and production of the Be My Valentine album.

 In 1987 Yeager recorded with Ira Sullivan, Eddie Higgins, and “Mars” Cowling on Stan Jeff Brown’s album Transformation Paradox.
 Yeager also recorded with Jaco Pastorius who considered Billy one of the greatest guitarists he ever performed with.

 In 1983, Yeager recorded a jam session with Jaco and then they went to jam live at the Tipperary Pub in Deerfield Beach, Florida.
 The performance was filmed on VHS by the bar’s owner and was last seen being auctioned online.

 During these years Yeager confined himself to a small apartment in Hollywood Beach and took a part time job as a janitor.
 He would wake up every day at 3 a.m. and returned home at 8:00 a.m.
 This would allow him to be able write and record songs during the rest of the day and develop his own style.

 In 1991 Yeager gave a copy of his original music to Grammy Award Winner Bruce Hornsby backstage at a concert.
 Bruce called Billy personally from the road while he was performing with the Grateful Dead; Hornsby was so excited about the demo cassette tape, he personally wanted to help Billy receive a record deal with a major label.